ranfysvalle02/Interactive-RAG/blog.md

 In this tutorial/example, we will mainly be focusing on the **CHUNK RETRIEVAL** strategy.

-# Building nn Interactive-RAG Agent
+# Building an Interactive-RAG Agent

 Using [ActionWeaver](https://github.com/TengHu/ActionWeaver/tree/main), a lightweight wrapper for function calling API, we can build a user proxy agent that efficiently retrieves and ingests relevant information using MongoDB Atlas.